Low-Income Home Energy Assistance

 Pre-Application Procedure

 Preapplication coordination is required.
-All prospective LIHEAP grantees must obtain public participation (inspection and comment) on their proposed LIHEAP Plans prior to submitting their Plans to ACF as their funding request.
+Preapplication coordination is required.
+Environmental impact information is not required for this program.
+This program is excluded from coverage under E.O.
+12372.
+All prospective LIHEAP grant recipients must obtain public participation through inspection and comment on their proposed LIHEAP Plans prior to submitting their Plans to ACF.
 Additionally, States must conduct public hearings with respect to the proposed use and distribution of funds to be provided.
+Tribal recipients are not required to conduct public hearings; however, meaningful public input is required.

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Each State/Territory/Tribe desiring to receive an allotment for any federal fiscal year shall submit an application (LIHEAP Plan) via the ACF OLDC system no later than September 1st each year (unless otherwise directed by ACF).
-The prospective grantee's Plan must contain certification of the federal LIHEAP assurances by the chief executive officer of the State (Tribal Chief/Chairperson), or his/her designee.
-The Plans must include an explanation of how the entity sought public participation on the Plan and to what extent their Plan (and policies) changed as a result of the public comments received.
+Some sections of 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program (see also 45 CFR Part 75).
+Each State.
+Territory, or Tribe desiring to receive an allotment for any federal fiscal year shall submit an application (LIHEAP Plan) via the ACF OLDC system no later than September 1st each year, unless otherwise directed by ACF.
+The prospective recipient's Plan must contain certification of the federal LIHEAP assurances by the chief executive officer of the State (Tribal Chief/Chairperson), or his/her designee.
+The Plan must include an explanation of how the entity sought public participation on the Plan and to what extent their Plan and policies changed as a result of the public comments received.

 Award Procedure